docxology/cohereants/markdown/05_discussion.md

 - **Adaptability**: System can adjust to changing environmental conditions
 - **Efficiency**: Optimal use of available energy and computational resources

-**Mathematical Framework**: The mathematical framework for this multimodal approach is developed in Section \ref{sec:mathematical_appendix}, where equations \ref{eq:integrated_response} and \ref{eq:adaptive_threshold} describe how multiple detection mechanisms can be integrated for optimal performance.
+**Mathematical Framework**: The mathematical framework for this multimodal approach is developed in Section \cref{sec:mathematical_appendix}, where equations \cref{eq:integrated_response,eq:adaptive_threshold} describe how multiple detection mechanisms can be integrated for optimal performance.

 ### Quantum Mechanical Coupling